ChhatishK/Web-Technology/README.md

 - It is used to define structure of document.
 - It contains list of legel element.
 - It is also used to performance and validation.
+- It does not support data types.
+- It is not extensible.

 - Syntax (DTD) -->

 - Internal